-In many instances, the sheriff will also operate (or contract with an independent third-party) prisoner canteens or commissaries.
+In many instances, the sheriff will also operate (or contract with an independent third-party) prisoner canteens or commissaries, or receive proceeds from inmate phone call service providers.
 Although there is no requirement in law that he or she provide such services, the sheriff has accountability responsibilities under law if such services are provided.
-When a third-party provider is used, the auditor should consider the controls in place at the third-party provider through a SOC-1 engagement or alternative procedures.
+When a third-party provider is used, the auditor obtain the contract with the third-party provider and assess and document the controls in place at the third-party provider using a SOC-1, Type 2 report or alternative procedures due to the generally high volume of transactions being processed outside of the sheriff's normal control policies.
+If a SOC-1, Type 2 report is not available from the third-party provider, assessment of the controls in place may require substantial additional audit effort.